 Be careful using social media whilst under the influence of alcohol.
 Whilst your own posts can be edited the next day, there is often not much that can be done about other people’s replies.

 Take care when in contact with others via web cam internet sites (for example chat rooms, message boards, social networking sites and newsgroups).
-Avoid inappropriate communication with individuals you think may be under 18, or those with who you may be in a position of trust.
+Avoid inappropriate communication with anyone you think may be under 18, or anyone with whom who you may be considered to be in a position of trust.
 Avoid inappropriate communication with those who you do not know.
 Adults can pose as children using interactive technology; likewise some children can pose as adults.

 2.3.2 Professional Information

-Posting information in relation to service users with whom you work, or their family or friends, is not permissible.
-This is a potential breach of the data protection legislation (see Data Protection: Legislation and Guidance chapter), and even where it is not strictly illegal, it is professionally unethical and may result in disciplinary action being taken.
+Posting information in relation to adults with whom you work, or their family or friends, is allowed.
+This is likely to be a breach of data protection legislation and confidentiality requirements (see Data Protection: Legislation and Guidance chapter), and even if it is illegal, it is professionally unethical and may result in disciplinary action being taken.
 For example, families have seen and subsequently made formal complaints about social workers who – whilst not disclosing any personal information – have posted following court cases which have found in the local authority’s favour.

-Posting information about work colleagues of any grade, whilst not illegal, is also unadvisable.
-It can damage working relationships and cause difficulties in the office environment.
+Posting information about work colleagues of any grade, whilst not illegal, is not advised.
+It can damage working relationships and cause difficulties in the work environment.
 Again, it may lead to disciplinary action being taken.

-Consider the implications of out of office hours discussions with colleagues via social media about contentious issues such as politics, for example.
-Working relationships can sometimes be adversely affected by such disagreements.
+Consider also the possible implications of out of office hours discussions with colleagues via social media about controversial issues such as politics, for example.
+Working relationships can sometimes be negatively affected by such disagreements.

 2.4 Review content